themasterchiefdev/boilerplate-electron-react-typescript/README.md

 # Electron Typescript template

-Template for an Electron application using typescript.
+Template for an Electron application using typescript and react.

 ## Install